titola/neuropa/README.md

 some partials in the same signal with inverted phase.

 The samples of a sound sampled at 80 KHz (or 31.3 KHz) can be hidden in the modulating signals.
-The absorbed impulsive radiation of 80 KHz generates thermoelastic pulses that "sample" the overall signal envelope (not just the signal at 945 MHz but also the other components, some described in this document), causing the perception of the sound.
+The absorption of the pulsed radiation with PRF of 80 KHz generates thermoelastic pulses that "sample" the overall signal envelope (not just the signal at 945 MHz but also the other components, some described in this document), causing the perception of the sound.
 The domain is not digital, therefore the samples have a duration at least equal to the pulse width.